Last Updated on

 I took a look at the website and found that their recipes were unique, but not so out there that I considered them fussy.
 Executive chef Justine Kelly, who has been in Gourmet Magazine and on the TV show Iron Chef, says that she likes to let the ingredients shine.

-The company also includes meal categories like Paleo, Gluten-Free, and Vegetarian.
-They offer a Family meal plan as well.
+The company also includes meal categories like Paleo, Gluten Free, and Vegan meal plan.
+They offer a Family meal kit plan as well.
 I went with the Chef’s Choice category for me and my husband because we have no dietary restrictions.
-You are able to choose your meals from a selection of about 10 dinners.
+You are able to choose your family menu or classic menu from a selection of about 10 dinners.

 The week that my Sun Basket was set to come ended up working out perfectly.
 We were just coming back from a trip so the fridge was uncharacteristically empty.
 It was a relief to only do light grocery shopping for essentials.

-I didn’t have to take the time to plan out our dinners.
+I didn’t have to take the time for meal planning.
 This experience could spoil me.
 As much as I love cooking it can get tiring to plan.
-I could see how a subscription like this could still give me my chill time in the kitchen while eliminating the stresses of making dinner.
+I could see how a subscription-like this could still give me my chill time in the kitchen while eliminating the stresses of making dinner.

 The recycling instructions seemed easy enough.
 The ingredients were in labeled brown bags.
 The packaging included a booklet with my three recipes plus all of the other selections for the week.